April 23, 2020

 16) If, due to your own medical circumstances, you are no longer able to perform your original job, we will attempt to transfer you to alternate suitable work, if available.

 17) While on a leave of absence provided for under this policy, we will continue your group health insurance benefits under the same terms as provided to other employees, for up to a maximum of 12 weeks leave time during any one year period.
-The employee must continue to pay his or her portion of the premium when due (i.e., payday).
+The employee must continue to pay their portion of the premium when due (i.e., payday).
 If your leave extends beyond 12 weeks, you shall be offered the opportunity to purchase continuing coverage under state and federal COBRA continuation rules.

 18) Other accumulated fringe benefits such as seniority, retirement, sick pay, vacation pay, etc., shall be preserved at the level earned as of commencement of the leave, but shall not accrue further during any such leave.